Revolutions of 1848 in the Austrian Empire: Social and political tensions after the "Springtime of Peoples"

 The victory of the party of movement was looked at as an opportunity for lower classes to renew old conflicts with greater anger and energy.
 Several tax boycotts and attempted murders of tax collectors occurred in Vienna.
 Assaults against soldiers were common, including against Radetzky's troops retreating from Milan.
 The archbishop of Vienna was forced to flee, and in Graz, the convent of the Jesuits was destroyed.

 The demands of nationalism and its contradictions became apparent as new national governments began declaring power and unity.
 Charles Albert of Sardinia, King of Piedmont-Savoy, initiated a nationalist war on March 23 in the Austrian held northern Italian provinces that would consume the attention of the entire peninsula.
 The German nationalist movement faced the question of whether or not Austria should be included in the united German state, a quandary that divided the Frankfurt National Assembly.
-The liberal ministers in Vienna were willing to allow elections for the German National Assembly in some of the Habsburg lands, but it was undetermined which Habsburg territories would participate.
+The liberal ministers in Vienna were willing to allow elections for the German National Assembly in some of the Habsburg lands, but it was undetermined by which Habsburg territories would participate.
 Hungary and Galicia were clearly not German; German nationalists (who dominated the Bohemian Diet) felt the old crown lands rightfully belonged to a united German state, despite the fact that the majority of the people of Bohemia and Moravia spoke Czech — a Slavic language.
 Czech nationalists viewed the language as far more significant, calling for a boycott of the Frankfurt Parliament elections in Bohemia, Moravia, and neighboring Austrian Silesia (also partly Czech-speaking).
 Tensions in Prague between German and Czech nationalists grew quickly between April and May.
 After the abolition of serfdom on April 17, Supreme Ruthenian Council was established in Galicia to promote the unification of ethnic Ukrainian lands of Eastern Galicia, Transcarpathia and Bukovina in one province.
 Ukrainian language department was opened in Lviv University, and the first Ukrainian newspaper Zoria Halytska started publishing in Lviv on May 15, 1848.
 On July 1, serfdom was also abolished in Bukovina.